nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter3_chapter_3_sin_and_redemption.md

 3. What emotions arise as you contemplate God’s judgment?
 Does it lead you toward fear, hope, or repentance?
 Why?

 <!-- p107 -->
-4. How do the Old Testament sacrifices foreshadow the work of Christ on the cross? (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="9" data-verses="13-10" data-lang="en" data-version="NKJV">Hebrews 9:13-10</span>:18)
+4. How do the Old Testament sacrifices foreshadow the work of Christ on the cross? (<span class="x-scripture" data-book="HEB" data-chapter="9" data-lang="en" data-type="ref" data-verses="13-10" data-version="NKJV">Hebrews 9:13-10</span>:18)

 <!-- p108 -->
 5. In which specific areas of your life do you need to taste God’s mercy and restoration?
 How can you respond to His call to repentance and renewal?